Overview

 About the Speaker

-Anastasios Nikolas Angelopoulos is a sixth-year Ph.D. student at the University of California, Berkeley, advised by Michael I. Jordan and Jitendra Malik.
+Anastasios Nikolas Angelopoulos is a cofounder and the CEO at LMArena AI.
+He received his Ph.D. at the University of California, Berkeley, advised by Michael I. Jordan and Jitendra Malik.
 From 2016 to 2019, he was an electrical engineering student at Stanford University advised by Gordon Wetzstein and Stephen P. Boyd.
 His research interests include Theoretical statistics + black-box machine learning models.
 How can we do statistics with ML in the loop, and no assumptions on the model at all?
 I'm especially interested in simple, easy-to-use algorithms with formal mathematical validity guarantees.
 Much of my work has centered around conformal prediction and prediction-powered inference.
 He also has a research interest in evaluations, and seeks to measure how we effectively test and evaluate models to make sure they are safe and performant.
 He helped build the leading online platform for evaluating Large Language Models, Chatbot Arena.
 He has also thought about methods for autoevaluation: using synthetic data for efficient and cost-effective evaluation.
 His other research interests include computer vision, computational imaging, biomedicine.
 His research career began in imaging and clinical medicine, and these are still his greatest motivations.
 He seeks to build computational and statistical systems that change the way we understand the human body and treat diseases.
 End-to-end approaches involving automatic vision-based reconstruction, recognition, and decision-making often excite me most.
 At Berkeley, he was the recipient of the Leon O. Chua Department Award.
 He was supported by a National Science Foundation Graduate Research Fellowship and a Berkeley Fellowship.
 He is also a Sequoia Open Source Software Fellow.
 At Stanford, he was a National Merit Scholar and received the Terman Award, Phi Beta Kappa, Tau Beta Pi, and departmental distinction.
 See Profile

 About the Moderator